 Marius Preda was thanked for maintaining the document site jvet-experts.org, as well as the document sites of JCT-VC and JCT-3V.
 Institut Mines-Télécom was thanked for hosting the sites.

 Silke Kenzler, as well as the teams of KCM and HCC, were thanked for the support provided during the meeting.

+Institut für Informationsverarbeitung of Leibniz Universität Hannover was thanked for sponsoring the social event.